 Laboratory to accompany GEOG 110.
 Geographic tools will be utilized to explore, understand, and identify the interrelationships of our atmosphere, hydrosphere, lithosphere, and biosphere.
 Topics include spatial location, weather, climate, water, geomorphology/landforms, soils, and the biosphere.
 Emphasis is on interrelationships among systems and processes and their resulting patterns and distributions.
 Tools of geographic inquiry include maps, aerial photographs, remote sensing, Geographic Information Systems (GIS), Global Positional Systems (GPS), and fieldtrips.

 114 WEATHER AND CLIMATE 3 - 4 UNITS

-Lecture: Minimum 48 hours per semester and field trips Laboratory: Minimum up to 48 hours per semester
+Laboratory: Minimum up to 48 hours per semester

 Study of the earth's atmospheric phenomena, emphasizing the causes and regional distribution of weather and climate.
 (4 unit course includes a lab.)